Gxllii/Gxllii.github.io/_pages/about.md

 # 🖥️ Experience
 - *2024.10-Present*: Associate Professor at the Institute of Computing Technology, Chinese Academy of Sciences
-- *2022.01-2024.10*: Assistant professor at the Institute of Computing Technology, Chinese Academy of Sciences
+- *2022.01-2024.10*: Assistant Professor at the Institute of Computing Technology, Chinese Academy of Sciences
 - *2020.06-2021.06*: Applied Scientist Intern at Amazon Web Services

 # ✉️ Contact